engai-exchange/engai-exchange.github.io/about.md

 [Videos](https://www.youtube.com/@ENGAI-Exchange){: .btn .btn-primary}

 ## Mailing List and Social Media
-If you'd like to receive notifications and occasional reminders about upcoming talks, you can subscribe to our mailing list directly at `https://mailman.stanford.edu/mailman/listinfo/medai_announce` or click the button below.
+If you'd like to receive notifications and occasional reminders about upcoming talks, you can joint our google group at `https://groups.google.com/g/engaixchange` or click the button below.

 We also maintain an active Twitter account and a LinkedIn profile for MedAI.
 Feel free to follow us on these platforms for interesting content, notifications and updates.